Traveling Safely During the Pandemic

 - Use sanitizing wipes to wipe surfaces of any furniture you sit in while waiting to board your plane.

 - Upon entry in the plane, wipe down every surface you could possibly touch with a sanitizing wipe and let it dry.

-- Don’t eat any food with your hands.
+- Don’t eat food with your hands, where possible.
 Sanitize your hands after eating and drinking.